SAP-samples/teched2022-XP262/exercises/ex2/README.md

 # Exercise 2 - Explore SAP Event Mesh in action

-In many cases, typical extension applications for any LoB system today are based on event-driven architectures.
+In many cases, typical extension applications for an LoB system are based on event-driven architectures.
 An event-driven architecture, which is popular in modern applications built with microservices, uses events to trigger and communicate across decoupled services.
-An event is a status change or an update, such as a new created or update Business Partner.
+An event is a status change or an update, such as a newly created or updated Business Partner.

-Event-Driven architectures usually consists of three components:
+Event-Driven architectures usually consist of three components:

 - **An event producer:** In this case the SAP S/4HANA system
 - **An event broker:** In this case the SAP Event Mesh service on SAP BTP
 - **An event consumer:** The CAP (SAP Cloud Application Programming Model) Node.js application deployed to SAP BTP, Cloud Foundry runtime

-If you want to learn more about the general concepts of SAP Event Mesh:

 [Learn more about the general messaging concepts of SAP Event Mesh on developers.sap.com](https://developers.sap.com/tutorials/cp-enterprisemessaging-learn-messaging-concepts.html)